Skip to main content

 A minimalist lifestyle involves getting rid of everything that is not essential.

-In the last decade, minimalism has transcended the world of architecture to establish itself as an alternative to the excessive consumerism of today's society.
+Over the past decade, excessive consumerism has been contributing to the pollution of our planet.
+In this context, minimalism has emerged as a sustainable alternative aimed at reducing our carbon footprint.
 The key?
-"Less is more".
-Although the popular phrase was first coined in the 1960s by the American artist Ad Reinhardt, it was the German architect Mies Van der Rohe who popularised it, creating an artistic movement that has survived to the present day as a lifestyle that proposes a different vision of the world.
+“Less is more.”
+Although this well-known phrase was first coined in the 1960s by the American artist Ad Reinhardt, it was the German architect Mies van der Rohe who popularised it, giving rise to an artistic movement that has evolved into a lifestyle offering a different way of seeing the world.

-In addition to an architectural trend that seeks to reduce structures to their essentials, that is, to strip them of everything superfluous, minimalism is today a philosophy of life that proposes a simpler way of being and acting and, above all, one that is kinder to the environment and to society as a whole.
+In addition to being an architectural movement that seeks to reduce works to their essence, stripping away everything superfluous, minimalism is now a philosophy of life that promotes a simpler way of being and acting, and above all one that is more respectful of the environment and society as a whole.

 In fact, a minimalist lifestyle prioritises the simple over the complex and quality over quantity as opposed to the culture of extreme consumerism.
 American designer, writer and lecturer Graham Hill reflects on this in one of his TED Talks External link, opens in new window.: "We have become so consumerist that we need more and more space, which also causes us to incur huge debts and generate huge environmental footprints.
 Yet our levels of happiness remain the same as they were 50 years ago".

-Hill summarises some of the keys to start living a minimalist life:
+Hill summarises some of the key steps to begin living a minimalist lifestyle:

 Buy quality, not quantity